DaRiv94/fgr-budget-backend-v2/readme.md

 **FGR_BUDGET_AUTH_URL** Url to connect to the [fgr-dynamic-auth-service](https://github.com/DaRiv94/fgr_dynamic_auth) user authentication and authorization

+### Starting app
+Once you have your .env file at the root of your project you can start up the backend service for development with `docker-compose up`

 ---
 ### NOTE TO SELF When Developing with Windows 10 Home
 Docker Toolbox does not play nice with docker-compose, so when I am developing with a windows 10 Home machine use the following cmds to start the backend service like so...